2008 Oklahoma Sooners football team: Coaching staff

 Prior to the season, several changes were made to the Oklahoma coaching staff.

 Co-offensive coordinator Kevin Sumlin took the head coaching position at the University of Houston.

 Defensive coordinator Brent Venables was mentioned as a candidate for the opening at the University of Arkansas before it ultimately went to Bobby Petrino.

 Offensive Coordinator Kevin Wilson interviewed and was considered a finalist for the opening at the University of Southern Mississippi.
 That opening ended up going to Wilson's counterpart at Oklahoma State University, Larry Fedora.

 Game summaries

 Chattanooga

-Oklahoma came into the season ranked #4 in both the Coaches' and AP Poll.
+Oklahoma came into the season ranked No. 4 in both the Coaches' and AP Poll.
 In the first game between Chattanooga and Oklahoma, Sam Bradford threw for 183 yards and two touchdowns, and RB Chris Brown ran for three scores.
 Only an hour-long rainstorm could slow down the Sooners in a 57–2 victory against Chattanooga.
 The Sooners converted their first seven possessions into touchdowns and led 50–0 before a thunderstorm caused a lightning delay that extended halftime by 1 hour and 12 minutes.
 UTC, which would go on to earn only one win in the entire season, scored only 2 points on a safety from an errant snap on a punt play.
 Chattanooga was held to just two first downs the entire game.